ensapra/sapra.EasyParameters/README.md

 2 - Deriving from EasyParametersDrawer, implementing the two methods.

-GetMethods(): Return a list of those objects that need to be taken into account ObjectField(): Fill up the field of the component selection, bottow left.
+GetMethods(): Return a list of those objects that need to be taken into account.

+ObjectField(): Fill up the field of the component selection, bottow left.

 ## Example